viviensiu/ml-zoomcamp/8_deeplearning/NOTES.md

 * Other than using `Dropout` to increase model robustness, we could also add more data to our training data.
 * Data augmentation is a process of artifically increasing the amount of data by generating new images from existing images.
 This includes adding minor alterations to images by flipping, rotating (positive value = clockwise direction), shifting (positive value = shift upwards), cropping, zoom-in/out, shearing (pull up/down a corner of image), adding brightness and/or contrast, add black patches, and many more.
 * You could perform one or more augmentations on an image.
 * Keras `ImageDataGenerator` class has many parameters for data augmentation that we can use for generating data.
-Important thing to remember that the **data augmentation should only be implemented on train data**, not the validation.
-Here's how we can generate augmented data for training the model:
+Important thing to remember that the **data augmentation should only be implemented on train data**, not the validation, because validation acts as unseen data and we do not transform unseen data used for predictions in reality!
+* Here's how we can generate augmented data for training the model:
 ```python
 # Create image generator for train data and also augment the images
 train_gen = ImageDataGenerator(preprocessing_function=preprocess_input,